pathwaycom/pathway/examples/templates/el-pipeline/README.md

 You can learn more about YAML configuration in Pathway [here](https://pathway.com/developers/templates/configure-yaml).

 ### Declaring a Data Source
-Define a data source using Pathway input connectors.
+Define a data source using Pathway Live Data Framework input connectors.
 For example, to set up a file system input connector:
 ```yaml
 $source: !pw.io.fs.read
   path: ./input_data/